-About 40 to 50 men of the original 210 were cornered on the hill where a stone monument now stands.
+About 40 men of the original 210 were cornered on the hill where the stone monument now stands.
 Hundreds of Lakota and Cheyenne warriors surrounded them.
 Toward the end of the fight, soldiers, some on foot, others on horseback, broke out in a desperate attempt to get away.
 All were pulled down and killed in a matter of minutes.
 The warriors quickly rushed to the top of the hill, dispatching the last of the wounded.
 Superior numbers and overwhelming firepower brought the Custer portion of the Battle of the Little Bighorn to a close.

 AftermathThe battle was a momentary victory for the Lakota and Cheyenne.
 The death of Custer and his troops became a rallying point for the United States to increase their efforts to force native peoples onto reservation lands.
 With more troops in the field, Lakota hunting grounds were invaded by powerful Army expeditionary forces determined to conquer the Northern Plains Indians.
 Most of the declared "hostiles" surrendered within one year of the fight, and the Black Hills were taken by the US government without compensation to the Lakota.

 Last updated: January 7, 2023